pacmengaming/bearAI/README.md

 Directions:
 With your Jetson Nano, please upload the bearAI script into your jetson-inference.
 With the resnet-18 network setup with the bearAI code, load your desired image within network and get an image classification.
-This image classifcation is stored into a dictionary database that can be accessed via the bearAI code.
+This image classifcation is stored into a dictionary database that can be accessed via the database_print code.